Sets88/ssh-crypt/README.md

 -k, --key

-Pick key in ssh-agent keys list by its comment
+Pick key from ssh-agent keys list by its comment

 Examples: